kauahaymon/kauahaymon/README.md

 `Digital Craftsman`

-I'm currently pursuing a degree in Systems Analysis and Development and enhancing my skills in IT, focusing on various aspects such as programming languages, software development methodologies, cybersecurity and other related topics.
+I'm currently pursuing a degree in Systems Analysis and Development and enhancing my skills in IT, aspects focused on programming languages, web development, cybersecurity and so on.
+I'm striving to do my best every single day to achieve a high level of expertise to solve effectively real world problems.
+I hope one day to look back and see how many people I've been able to help as developer or as person itself.

 💻 Learning **Java**, **Spring Boot** and **Full-Stack Development**.